paradime/paradime.github.io/_posts/2015-10-21-Teaching-How-to-Learn.md

 title: Learning How to Teach with JQuery
 ---

-Recently I gave a presentation at The Ohio State Universitie's Collegiate Web Developer Club on JQuery.
+Recently I gave a presentation at The Ohio State University's Collegiate Web Developer Club on JQuery.
 This has been one of the first times that I've been in the front of a class instead of sitting in its seats.
 It was quite an odd experience and I can now empathize with my prior teachers.
 Getting a room of 15